bsc-william-taylor/advanced-games-programming/README.md

 # Advanced Games Programming

-The Advanced Games Programming module taught advanced programming concepts in C++, Graphics, Networking and Multithreading.
+The Advanced Games Programming module taught advanced programming concepts in C++, graphics, networking and multi-threading.
+It was entirely assessed through practical coursework and gave students freedom to explore advanced topics that intrigued them.

 ## Assignment